brickpool/logo/doc/PG-Protocol.md

 >Figure Example _Stop Operating_ Query

 ### Response
-A normal response contains a confirmation that the LOGO device has completed the command successfully.
+A normal response contains a confirmation that the _LOGO!_ device has completed the command successfully.

 Here is an example of a response to the query above: